 - Describe your opinion, judgment, and interpretation of the event.
 What are you thinking when you are upset?

 - Describe your feelings.
-Pinpointing your feelings and exploring them increase your self-awareness.
+Pinpointing your feelings and exploring them to increase your self-awareness.

 - Dispute your thinking.
 Develop positive thoughts.

 - Set reasonable, reachable goals.
 Take action.